jollytoad/deno_import_content/README.md

 This includes resolving via an import map, authentication using `DENO_AUTH_TOKENS`, and use of the Deno cache.

-The idea is that `importText()` should act as similar to dynamic `import()` as possible, but just returning the raw text content instead of an evaluated JS or TS module.
+The idea is that `importText()`/`importBlob()`/`importBinary()` should act as similar to dynamic `import()` as possible, but just returning the raw text or binary content instead of an evaluated JS or TS module.

-Unfortunately it's not possible for `importText` to resolve a relative specifier against the calling module, so they will need to be pre-resolved using `import.meta.resolve()`.
+Unfortunately it's not possible for these functions to resolve a relative specifier against the calling module, so they will need to be pre-resolved using `import.meta.resolve()`.
 (See the example below, and the tests)

 If anyone knows how we could get around this, please raise an issue or better